 - Infection with a specific strain of flu virus confers immunity to that strain that will likely last a life time.
 Immunity gained from any version of the flu vaccine is generally thought to last less than a year.

 Are there good alternatives to the flu vaccine?

 Because individual needs vary so much, the best thing to do is talk to your doctor before flu season starts to discuss a strategy that is appropriate for you and your family.
-Here are just a few therapies that we commonly use to help our patients both prevent the flu and treat it effectively if you do get it.
+Here are just a few therapies that we commonly use to help our patients both prevent the flu and treat it effectively if they do get it.

 Vitamin D: has a strong immune boosting effect and there is a growing body of evidence that this vitamin reduces the incidence of flu like illnesses.

 Muco coccinum: A homeopathic remedy that can be taken as a preventative for the flu.
-One study showed 80% efficacy in preventing flu like symptoms.
+One small study showed 80% efficacy in preventing flu like symptoms.

 The “Unda Numbers”: many of our patients are familiar with these remedies, and those with children know how effective they can be at limiting the severity and shortening the duration of acute infectious illnesses.

 From year to year the effectiveness of the flu vaccine varies considerably and average efficacy is very probably well below 50%.
 Additionally, as with all medical treatments, flu vaccination does carry some risks.
 There is a time and place for its use, however, and if you wondering if it may be useful for you or a family member we suggest that you discuss the matter with a well informed health care provider and make the decision that is right for you.